What are biosolids? Is Loop® the same thing?

 Where can I get Loop?

 Loop can be used to grow some types of food, like wheat or canola.
 Certain crops have waiting times before harvest, so the environment has enough time to do its job and kill any lingering pathogens.
+Because Loop is rich in organic matter and slow-release nutrients, one application provides benefits for years.
+Loop is applied precisely according to decades of research and best management practices.
 Studies have found that food grown with biosolids has higher protein content than food grown with commercial fertilizer.

 What else could King County do with Loop?